omkar-2483/Find-My-Nest/structure.md

 * layouts have boilerplate for common includes
 * listing have all pages related to listings

-# Static files
+# Public - Static files
 * all static files are stored in public folder

-# Bootstrap used for styling
+# utils - extra files
+* extra utility files like error handler ect are stored in util folder

+#Schema Validation
+* we used "joi" tool for server side schema validation in schema.js